Nepal-College-of-Information-Technology/lab-work-day-SauravKhanal61/Lab01/README.md

-#This is the lab report of Lab1
+# This is the lab report of Lab1
-##Indroduction to MMS lab
+### Lab 1: Introduction to MMS Lab